kbujari/kbujari.github.io/src/content/posts/windows-vm-passthrough.md

 much detail, it is an alternate way of providing memory to the VM, which results in a massive difference in performance according to my testing.
 It is manually allocated using the scripts triggered at startup and deallocated upon closing the VM.
-I stronly recommend looking into HugePages if you decide to use a setup like this.
+I strongly recommend looking into HugePages if you decide to use a setup like this.
 There were a few other small optimizations that I applied and you might be able to find in the xml file, but they didn't provide enough of a difference to be meaningful in my opinion.